WioletaKolodziej/rehaservice/README.md

 # rehaservice
-Development and implementation of a website for Rehaservice, a company specializing in rehabilitation equipment services and maintenance.
+Development and implementation of a website for Rehaservice, a company specializing in rehabilitation equipment maintenance.